-What I don’t like about my sister is that she always let herself getting into trouble at school like staying out late or just being lazy.
-So that makes my poor mother and I have to try to turn a blind eye to some of her behaviour, but it wasn’t easy.
+What I don’t like about my sister is that she always let herself get into trouble at school like staying out late or just being lazy.
+So that makes my poor mother and I have to try to turn a blind eye to some of her behavior, but it wasn’t easy.

 11. Would you say that your family affects your life very much?

-I’d like to say that no one could influence as strongly on my life as my father, a businessman.
-I followed his footsteps and joined him in the family company.
+I’d like to say that no one could influence me as strongly in my life as my father, a businessman.
+I followed in his footsteps and joined him in the family company.
 He enjoys showing me the ropes that’ll help a lot when I’m going to run my own business.

 12. How often do you meet your family?

-sample(1) I don’t live in the same city as them, so I can only visit them during public holidays like spring festival and national holiday.
+sample(1) I don’t live in the same city as them, so I can only visit them during public holidays like spring festivals and national holidays.
 So I’d say twice each year.

 sample(2) About once every two months, when I have a long holiday from school.